 where $m,n$ is the length of $\hat{X},X$ respectively.
 And then derive the gradients with respect to $\phi$, we have:

 where $r^{pre} = \sum_{t=1}^{n-1}-\mathcal{L}_t(X,A;\theta)$ means the rewards associated to the sampler.
-More details of mathematical derivations can be found in Appendix A.1.
 In practice, we may make a few changes to it.
 First, we add a baseline $\mathcal{L}^b$ computed on raw input to $\mathcal{L}$ as it is always positive.
 Second, we discount the future rewards by a factor $\gamma \in [0,1]$ and ignore the targets whose sample probabilities are lower than $\psi$ to increase stability.
 Then, the future prediction reward at each time step $t$ can be defined as follows:

 in which $I[ \cdot]$ is the indicator function, $\gamma$ is set to $0.9$ across all the experiments in this work.